HotPizzaYT/esc-destiny/Esc_DESTINY.md

 "Nah, I had dinner before I came over to the Big E," replied Justin.

-They recieved their food and sat down.
+They received their food and sat down.

 "So what have you been up to lately?"
 Justin asked Brandy.